cltl/python-for-text-analysis/README.md

 ## Assignments and Grading

-The course is worth 6 ECTS and will consist of **4 assignments** and a **final exam**.
-The assignments have to be submitted after the content and tutorial session of each block (4 in total).
-In the third session of each block, we will discuss the assignment in class and provide feedback.
-The assignments and the exam are weighted as follows.
+The course is worth 6 ECTS and will consist of **2 ungraded assignments**, **a midterm exam**, **2 graded assignments** and **a final exam**.
+There will be no submission for Assignments 1 and 2.
+Please check the submission schedule for details about the submission of Assignments 3 and 4.
+We have reserved some lectures to discuss the assignments in class and provide feedback.
+The assignments and the exams are weighted as follows.

 | Part    | weight % |
 |---------|----------|